hellensimeo/english-for-designers/02-first-impressions/index.md

 # I'm Helena - graphic designer that likes to sell stuff and tell visual stories.

 My goal?
 Helping you sell your products and create experience that works.
-I’m good at creating design that’s smart, funny, and gets results.
+I’m good at creating design that’s smart and gets results.
 See for yourself!

 ## Uniting Czech Tennis